 Banana berry breakfast bake is a delicious make ahead oatmeal bake that makes morning meals a breeze.
-This sweet breakfast will get your day started off right!
+This sweet baked oatmeal breakfast will get your day started off right!

 Do you want to feed your family the wholesomeness of oats first thing in the morning, but are they less than thrilled about that?